The True Meaning of Palm Sunday

 Palm Sunday: Jesus as the “Lamb of God”

-Palm Sunday is pivotal historical account and a central tenet of the Christian faith, appearing in all four Gospels:
+Palm Sunday is pivotal historical account and a central tenet of the Christian faith, appearing in all four Gospels as is recounted in full here:

 By combining all four Gospel accounts, we can uncover deeper spiritual insights that a surface reading that the “physical” eye might miss.
 Let’s explore the hidden truths God has interwoven within these texts, supported by related scriptures.